Cannery Workers and Farm Laborers Union, Local 7: Virgil Duyungan

-The CWFLU, under the leadership of its first President, Virgil Duyungan, was chartered as Local 19257 by the American Federation of Labor in 1933.
+As the CWFLU's first president and one of its founding members, Virgil Duyungan was a key leader in the union.

 Duyungan, prior to his presidency worked in a number of jobs such as smelting, cooking and as a contractor for agricultural workers in crops such as hops, apples, and peaches.
-He was also married in Washington state during 1924 and had seven children with Margaret Duyungan Mislang, a white woman born in Seattle to Scottish immigrants who would later marry one of Virgil's union colleagues, Joe Mislang.
-As the Union President, Duyungan testified at the National Recovery Act hearings in San Francisco, 1934, where he attempted to expose practices of exploitation and corruption in Alaskan canneries.
-He testified that, along with issues of drug and alcohol use, gambling and violation of contracts such as starting work times, there was the issue of sexual perversions white homosexual boys, some as young as 14, who were recruited and smuggled into Bristol Bay, and that typically older homosexual transvestites were hired as prostitutes for cannery workers.
-On the night of December 1, 1936 at the Gyokku Ken Café, a Japanese restaurant which was a usual location for union meetings, Dunyungan and union secretary Aurelio Simon were shot and killed by the nephew of a labor contractor, Placidio Patron, who also died the same night.
-After Duyungan's death, the union was now more determined to end the contract labor system, and accomplished this after signing an agreement in April 1937 with the salmon canners, outlawing labor agents and labor contractors in the industry.
+He was also married in Washington state during 1924 and had seven children with Margaret Duyungan Mislang, a white woman born in Seattle to Scottish immigrants who would, after Virgil's death, later marry one of his union colleagues, Cornelio "Joe" Mislang.

+As the Union President, Duyungan went to San Francisco in 1934 to attend the National Recovery Act hearing for the Alaskan fish cannery industry.
+There, he attempted to expose practices of exploitation and corruption in Alaskan canneries.
+Besides the standard abuses all working Filipinos faced — "no minimum wages, no uniform pay increases, no compensation, no insurance, no medical coverage, no pension plan, and, above all, no collective bargaining" — he also testified to more lurid details of corruption.
+Along with foremen running gambling rings and selling drugs and alcohol, there was the issue of sex trafficking: "white homosexual boys as young as 14 were recruited and smuggled on board ships bound for Bristol Bay, and typically older homosexual transvestites were hired as prostitutes to service cannery workers".
+There were, of course, also the more mundane but likewise deeply exploitative issues of long working hours, unpaid overtime, poverty wages, and substandard living quarters.

+Virgil made himself a target of those who wanted to maintain the system.
+On the evening of December 1, 1936, Dunyungan and union secretary Aurelio Simon went to the Gyokku Ken Café, a restaurant partially owned by prominent Japanese contractor George Nishimura that served as their usual location for contractor negotiation meetings.
+However, they were shot and killed by the nephew of a labor contractor, Placidio Patron, who also died during the shoot-out that night.

+After Duyungan's death, the union was more determined than ever to end the contract labor system, and accomplished this after signing an agreement in April 1937 with the salmon cannery owners, outlawing labor agents and labor contractors in the industry.
 Also, despite this setback the union was able to win a hiring hall.

-In November 1937, the union voted Ireneo R. Cabatit as the new President, who worked closely alongside Conrad Espe, a Norwegian American labor organizer who also took a leading role in the union, being considered one of the best leading members of the union.
-Under Cabatit and Espe, the CWFLU made numerous attempts to organize farm workers during the winter months, and the two men also focused on promoting interracial cooperation and ending discrimination in the community.
-Farm Division organizers attempted to organize workers in Yakima, Kent, Everett, Bainbridge Island and the White River area, but were often met with harsh opposition from local officials and vigilantes.
+In November 1937, the union voted Ireneo R. Cabatit in as the new President.
+He worked closely alongside the union's business agent Conrad Espe, a Norwegian American labor organizer who also had a leading role in steering the union.
+Under Cabatit and Espe, the usually Fiilipino-centric CWFLU focused on promoting interracial cooperation and ending discrimination in the community.